janfri/multi_exiftool/README.md

 * values of form "n/m" => Rational except PartOfSet and Track

 The conversion is done in the method Values#convert.
-So you can change it's behaviour as following examples shows.
+So you can change it's behaviour as following examples show.

 ### Example 1